 - Head injuries

 If you are unsure whether you should visit the Emergency Department (A&E), or if you are experiencing an illness and injury in the evening or at the weekend, call NHS 111 for 24/7 urgent health advice.

-If it is not an emergency, but you need urgent medical advice (or think you need to see a doctor urgently) out of working hours, you should ring your GP's surgery.
-You will be connected to the Out of Hours Service and a local GP will telephone you back, usually within half an hour.
-If you need to be seen, you will be advised to attend the Out of Hours Centre at Manzil Way (off Cowley Road).
+If it is not an emergency, but you need urgent medical advice (or think you need to see a doctor urgently) out of working hours, you should ring 111.
+You will be assessed over the telephone and following the assessment, a local GP will telephone you back, usually within an hour.
+If you need to be seen, you will be advised to attend the Out-of-Hours Centre at Manzil Way (off Cowley Road).